Xender Facebook logo Linkedin logo Instagram logo Youtube logo

 These opportunities can complement EB1A membership examples and EB1A media coverage.
 Together, they form a strong case for EB1 green card eligibility.

-To ensure compliance with EB-1A requirements and US permanent residency requirements, you need to substantiate your claims with strong and compelling evidence.
+To ensure compliance with EB-1A requirements and USCIS screening, you need to substantiate your claims with strong and compelling evidence.
 Applicants should gather:

 • Official invitations to judge or review.